iocodz/iocodz/README.md

 ### Hi there 👋

-#### I'm a Software Engineer with 5+ years' background passionate about developing user-friendly software applications.
+#### I'm a Full-Stack Developer with 6+ years of experience in software development.
+Specialized in the React stack.
+Passionate about developing user-friendly software applications and solving complex problems.
+Skilled in communication and dedicated to delivering high-quality results.
+Excited to contribute my expertise to a dynamic team and drive innovation.

 ##### About me: